 University of Valencia logo Logo Spanish Type Culture Collection Logo del portal

-The Spanish Type Culture Collection (CECT) is a service of the University of Valencia and is the only public Microbial Biological Resource Center (mBRC) in Spain that acts as a repository and supplier of bacteria, archaea, yeasts, filamentous fungi and viruses.
-It is an International Depository Authority for Microorganisms for patent purposes, according to the Budapest treaty.
-It is registered in the World Directory of Culture Collections (WDCM no. 412) and is a member of the World Federation of Culture Collections (WFCC, 1977) and the European Culture Collections Organization (ECCO, 1983).
-In addition, the CECT, through the University of Valencia, is the coordinator of the National Node of the European Research Infrastructure on microbial resources MIRRI-ERIC and hosts the Digital Platform for access to infrastructure services (mirri.org).
+The Spanish Type Culture Collection (CECT) is a service of the Universitat de València and is the only public Microbial Biological Resource Centre (mBRC) in Spain acting as a depositary and supplier of bacteria, archaea, yeasts, filamentous fungi and viruses.
+It is an International Depositary Authority for microorganisms for patent purposes under the Budapest Treaty.
+It is registered in the World Data Centre for Microorganisms (WDCM No. 412) and is a member of the World Federation for Culture Collections (WFCC, since 1977) and the European Culture Collections’ Organisation (ECCO, since 1983).

 Dirección de la CECT